-The CLEAN function is categorized under the Text function.
+The CLEAN Function is categorized under Excel Text functions.
 The function removes non-printable characters from the given text.
-As financial analysts, we would often import data from various sources and the CLEAN function would help remove nonprintable characters from THE supplied text string.
+As financial analysts, we often import data from various sources and the CLEAN function can help remove nonprintable characters from a supplied text string.
 It is also useful in removing line breaks.

 The function was introduced to remove the non-printable characters represented by numbers 0 to 31 in 7-bit ASCII code, which are often found at the start of data imported into Excel from other applications.

 Text (required argument) – The worksheet information from which we intend to remove non-printable characters.